10 Steps To Get You Started with Behavioral Analytics

 Step 3: Organize your event taxonomy.

-Behind every great user behavior analytics is a great event taxonomy – the way you organize this collection of events and properties you’re using to define the actions people can take within your product.
+Behind every great is a great event taxonomy – the way you organize this collection of events and properties you’re using to define the actions people can take within your product.
 Think of the event taxonomy as the foundation for all future analysis you’ll do with your analytics platform.
 It’s crucial to get right.

 sample event taxonomy spreadsheet

-Amplitude has a product add-on called Govern that makes it easy to lay out your event taxonomy and addresses common pain points around data clarity and integrity.
+that makes it easy to lay out your event taxonomy and addresses common pain points around data clarity and integrity.

 Step 4: Understand how users are being identified.

 Most analytics platforms require you to configure some kind of identifier–a username or email, for example–in their mobile SDKs or HTTP API for keeping track of unique users.
 This lets you match data from multiple devices and sessions to one user.
-Because of this, it’s important to make sure the user ID is set to something that will not change.
+Because of this, it’s important to make sure the is set to something that will not change.

 Step 5: Decide if you need cross-platform behavior analytics.